For the latest stable version, please use Spring Security 6.1.4!

 CSRF Considerations

-There are a few special considerations to consider when implementing protection against CSRF attacks.
+There are a few special considerations when implementing protection against CSRF attacks.
 This section discusses those considerations as they pertain to servlet environments.
 See CSRF Considerations for a more general discussion.

 Logging In